-Relations between Inuit and Frobisher must also be called a failure.
+Relations between the Inuit and Frobisher must also be called a failure.
 The sailors' written accounts and Inuit oral records tell similar stories.
 The first contacts near the head of the bay were almost playful, as Inuit came aboard the Gabriel and for two days explored the vessel and traded food and skins for glass and metal goods.
-The second encounter in 1577 soured when five of Frobisher's men went off in a small boat and disappeared.
-The English suspected Inuit had killed the five men, but the men had likely chosen to desert the ship.
-In retaliation, the Frobisher's sailors killed several Inuit and took three hostages to England, where they died shortly after arriving in 1577.
+The encounter soured when five of Frobisher's men went off in a small boat and disappeared.
+The English suspected the Inuit had killed all five and they took hostages-a man in 1576, and a man, woman, and child in 1577.
+All four died in England shortly after arriving, and six or seven Inuit died in a fight with the English in 1577.

 Inuit retained a rich body of information about the strangers.
-Almost three centuries later, their descendants told an American journalist, Charles Francis Hall, that the missing sailors had been cared for until summer and then sailed away.
+Almost three hundred years later, their descendants told an American journalist, Charles Francis Hall, that the missing sailors had been cared for until summer and then sailed away.
 Inuit stories were consistent with written accounts, accurately describing where incidents took place.
-Hall's guides led him to Kodlunarn (qallunaat) Island, the site of Frobisher's extensive mining operating in 1578.
+Hall's guides led him to Kodlunarn (Qallunaat) Island, the site of Frobisher's extensive mining operating in 1578.
 The expedition's abandoned wood and metal became a valuable resource for generations to come.

-After Frobisher, Inuit living in the area had no contact with qallunaat unless they paddled out into Hudson Strait in early summer on the off chance of meeting and trading with the HBC's supply vessels bound for Hudson and James bays.
+After Frobisher, Inuit living in the area had no contact with Qallunaat unless they paddled out into Hudson Strait in early summer on the off chance of meeting and trading with the HBC's supply vessels bound for Hudson and James Bays.
 The next intensive period of contact came in the 1850s, when Scottish and American whalers began to operate in large numbers off Cumberland Sound.
 The erratic fortunes of the whaling industry caused rapid migrations within the region.
 Many people moved north along the northwest shore of Cumberland Sound to be nearer to the whalers, a migration that did not begin to reverse until a whaling station was built at Singaijaq in 1885.
-After it closed in 1896, there was a temporary movement back towards Umanaqjuag (Blacklead Island) in Cumberland Sound.
+After it closed in 1896, there was a temporary movement back towards Umanaqjuaq (Blacklead Island) in Cumberland Sound.

 Despite moves to follow whaling, there were always Inuit living and using the resources of Frobisher Bay and the deep bays that face Davis Strait between Loks Land and Brevoort Island.
-Early in the twentieth century, the Singaijaq whaling station occasionally reopened, but fox trapping prompted an English firm to open a new post at Mingoaktuk (also spelled Mingotok), where an Inuk trader, Mitsiga, managed a small trade for a few years in the 1920s.
+Early in the twentieth century, the Singaijaq whaling station occasionally reopened, but fox trapping prompted an English firm to open a new post at Mingoaktuk, where an Inuk trader, Mitsiga, managed a small trade for a few years in the 1920s.
 This post made Frobisher Bay accessible year-round from Kimmirut and in winter from Pangnirtung and Cumberland Sound.